Why Are Bananas Believed To Bring Bad Luck on Boats?

 Today, many boating charters continue to ban not only bananas, but also anything even remotely related to the tropical fruit.
 We’re talking banana muffins, banana bread, and banana chips.
 Even products with “banana” in the name brand, like Banana Republic shirts, or Banana Boat sunscreen are frowned upon.
 But what’s the deal?
 Why are bananas believed to cause bad luck on boats?

-There are several theories, and as superstitions often go, none of which are truly definitive.
+There are several theories, and as superstitions often go, none of them are truly definitive.

 But first, which unlucky incidents on board boats are attributed to bananas?